caleblopez96/VideoGameApi/VideoGameApi/Notes/notes.md

 The `Entity Framework` (EF Core) is an Object-Relational Mapper (ORM) that makes it easier to work with your database using C# objects instead of writing raw SQL queries.

 - To start, create a folder to hold your db context.
 This example uses `Data.VideoGameDbContext.cs`
-- You'll need to install the `MicrosoftEntityFrameworkCore`:
+- You'll need to install the `MicrosoftEntityFrameworkCore` and add the following using statement:
  ```csharp
 // add this line:
 using Microsoft.EntityFrameworkCore;